gooddata/gooddata-ruby/_posts/2014-01-02-working-wth-project.markdown

 ###Validation

-This will run a project validation.
-It would report for example referential integrity or other problems.
-It is a good practice to run this from time to time and keep it clean.
+The following command executes a project validation, including any detected problems with referential integrity.

+**Tip:** From time to time, you should run this command to keep your project clean.

 {% highlight ruby %}
   gooddata -p PROJECT_ID  project validate